FuelLabs/fuel-specs/specs/protocol/abi.md

 _N.B.: the word size for the FuelVM is 8 bytes._

+### Function signature

 The signature is composed of the function name with the parenthesized list of comma-separated parameter types without spaces.
 All strings encoded with UTF-8.
+For custom types such as `Enum` and `Struct`, there is a prefix added to the parenthesized list (see below).

 For instance, in the case of the function `entry_one` above, we would pass the string `"entry_one(u64)"` to the `sha256()` hashing algorithm.
 The full digest would be: